magento/architecture/design-documents/module-split.md

         * May need to add new tests to make sure everything is consistent (edited)
         * One minor release probably is not enough time for developers to fix their extensions

-    2. Introduce new namespaces and don't preserve backwards compatibility Pros
+    2. Change, introduce new namespaces and don't preserve backwards compatibility Pros
         * We going to have correct namespaces after module split
         * No overhead from preserving keeping backwards compatibility